MarcWeber/ensime/README.md

   the inspection view is poor.
 You can only follow types by :EnsimeInspectTypeById nr you can't debug yet (dito)
   ...
 Probably there is much more I've been missing

+## VIM BRANCH status

+Vim uses its own branch for now.
+We both (Marc Weber, Aemon Cannon) want a merge.
+Its my lack of time preventing it at the moment.
+It should be explored whether it was necessary / a good idea to drop the toWF and the wireframe class.
+I don't use Scala that much - so it looks to be the less time consuming choice to just update this branch occasionally (?)
+Ping me to make it more likely to work on the merge.